chrdz/2022-transportEq/README.md

-# Transport-equation
+# Simple 2x2 first-order hyperbolic systems
-Some simulations involving the transport equation (/pure convection) and 2x2 hyperbolic systems.
+Simulations involving the transport equation (/pure convection) and 2x2 hyperbolic systems.

+For a description of the problems considered here and an explanation of the discretization method, see FEM-coupled-transport.pdf

 Some pictures: